datagrok-ai/public/help/develop/scripting.md

 _Renv_ uses a global package cache.
 It caches a package requested once with `renv::install` and re-uses whenever it is requested onward.
 However, in case the latest version is requested, such as in `renv::install("hunspell")`, _renv_ connects to remote R package repositories assuring the package version.
 This may introduce a significant delay into the script, several seconds in practice.
 To avoid this, we recommend installing a specific version of the package, such as in `renv::install("hunspell@3.0.1")`.

 _Note_.
-At the R script's start and finish Datagrok calls `renv::deactivate()` to assure script's body isolation.
+At the R script's start and finish, Datagrok calls `renv::deactivate()` to assure the script's body isolation.
 Therefore, the script's author doesn't need to call `renv::deactivate()` manually.

 We are planning to support [_renv_ lockfiles](https://rstudio.github.io/renv/articles/lockfile.html) shipped with packages similarly to how it works now for Conda `yaml` files.